I am more

 And then came the jolt of mortality, rather inevitably.

 Not in a bomb or a meteor.
 Not in a global bake or news that was fake.
 No earthquake, no tsunami, not a bacteria or a parasite, or even an alien might.
-Just a virus, on the fringe of living and non-living, it crept in asymptomatically, you see.
+Just a virus, on the fringe of life and non-life, it crept in asymptomatically, you see.
 It landed unliving on the unsuspecting living, replicating without interrupting.
 Shedding its coat, outside the door, it inserted its core and of itself made many many more.
 The unsuspecting human went mirthing on, with nary a cough or even a fever on.
 And while some lamented death of generosity, the virus multiplied copiously, spreading into young, old and all.

-Yet they partied on.
+And they partied on.
 Let the old die, they first said and the infirm as well.
 And then crashed a tsunami on the economy.
 Markets crashed, firms closed.
 Produce ran out, hunger got a foothold.
 The young starved along with the old.
 Doors closed.

 Fear took hold.